dashpy/hapi/README.md

-# hapi

 # Description
-Node server using hapi library and moongose
+Node server using hapi library and moongose.

 # Dependencies
 - mongoose:27017